shift7-ch/katta-docs/02_OVERVIEW.md

 * Your data is uploaded to the storage providers only after encryption on your machine using the vault's content encryption keys.

 > [!IMPORTANT]
-> One vault corresponds to one bucket.
+> One vault corresponds to one bucket (root directory).

 A vault is initialized with a *vault template* consisting of the vault metadata file (`vault.uvf`) and the the representation of the root folder under the data directory `d`: